Miranda (programming language): Overview

 Miranda's basic data types are char, num and bool.
 A character string is simply a list of char, while num is silently converted between two underlying forms: arbitrary-precision integers (a.k.a. bignums) by default, and regular floating point values as required.

-Tuples are sequences of elements of potentially mixed types, analogous to records in Pascal-like languages, and are written delimited with parentheses:
+Tuples are groups of elements of potentially mixed types, in a fixed order, analogous to records in Pascal-like languages, but with unnamed fields.
+They are delimited with parentheses: